oekeur/MinProg_Project/REPORT.md

 At the time of writing this report I found that the EU did indeed make such an application.
 Main differences:
-- MY visualization shows the development from 2007 untill 2013.
+- My visualization shows the development from 2007 untill 2013.
 - FTS doesn't have any means of comparing countries
 - FTS only has low-level data, I added an aggregate component to the data http://ec.europa.eu/budget/fts/index_en.htm